fluid-lab/gamepad-navigator/CONTRIBUTING.md

    environment, speculated cause, possible solution, or any other feedback).
 Otherwise, create a new ticket.
 2. Provide as much relevant detail in the ticket description.
 If the ticket is a bug report, it should include the
    following:
-   - Details of the actual behavior.
+   - What is happening?
+What would you expect to happen instead?
-   - Instructions for reproducing that bug.
+   - Instructions for reproducing the problem.
-   - Difference between the actual and expected behavior.
-   - Additional details about the general context.
+   - Additional details about your environment (operating system, gamepad device details, browser details - name, version).
-3. Besides, more technical information can be added that might help whosoever working on that ticket (see below).
+3. In addition, please provide any additional information that might help someone working on the ticket (see below).
    - Console logs or error messages.
    - Suspected technical cause of the problem.
    - Suggestions for resolving that bug.